Page 1 of 1

 The picture at left (front panel already removed) shows the locations of the metal clips (shown in red) that snap on to the plastic frame.
 In the next few steps, try to pry the front panel up from the gaps between these clips.

-Use the flat end of a spudger (or an opening tool) to pry the touch screen cable connector up off the upper logic board.
+Use the flat end of a spudger to pry the battery off the adhesive securing it to the metal display tray.

 Start working from one side of the battery ribbon cable.
 In our case, we started on the left.
 Heat the leftmost solder pad while gently prying up from under the ribbon cable to free it from the board.
 Repeat this process for each of the two remaining pads, working either right to left or left to right.